Hypfer/Valetudo/docs/_pages/integrations/mqtt.md

 *Property, command, not retained*

 This handle accepts a JSON object identical to the one used by the REST API.

+Please refer to the "General Help" section in Valetudo for more information.

 Sample payload: